-Application has been made to the Irish Stock Exchange for Notes issued under the Program to be admitted to the Official List and to trading on the Main Securities Market.
+Application has been made to Euronext Dublin for Notes issued under the Program to be admitted to the Official List and to trading on the regulated market.

 The Program provides that Notes may be listed or admitted to trading on other or further stock exchanges, including but not limited to the Luxembourg Stock Exchange, the Frankfurt Stock Exchange and the SIX Swiss Exchange, as may be agreed between the Issuer and the relevant Dealer(s) in relation to each issue.
 The Issuer may also issue unlisted Notes and/or Notes not admitted to trading on any market.